Lucyloop/python-scraper-encircle-marketing/README.md

 # Test
 ## Steps to scrape data
-1. Make sure to scrape web data ethically.
+1. Scrape web data ethically by setting up user agent.
-2. Find out where is data in the website?
-In this test, I scraped two websites, I found that one where data is stored as variable in the script, another one where data is stored in the html.
+2. Find out where the data is in the website.
+In this test, I scraped two websites, I found that in one website, data is stored as a variable in the script, and in the other, data is stored in the html.
 3. According to how the data is stored, write code to parse data.
-4. Finally, loaded the data into database I designed.
+4. Finally, load the data into the database I designed.

 ## Scraped Webs:
 1. http://www.dexel.co.uk/